 About Deadly Pollen, Will Roby of Word Riot writes, 'Stephen Oliver makes a turn in language in his latest release, Deadly Pollen, a collection of new and recently published poems full of both original and mystical references.
 Conversation, myth, image, symbol . . .
 The author says his book "represents an ongoing exploration of damage to our larger cultural environment" and uses his work to "pay homage to historical memory".
 Oliver calls poetry "an exercise of loss and preservation".'

-Ballads, Satire & Salt - A Book of Diversions (2003) is a collection of mostly comic, political and nonsense verse...lively and technically impressive...a vigorous addition to our fund of light verse.'
-JAAM.
+JAAM wrote of Ballads, Satire & Salt - A Book of Diversions (2003) that it is 'a collection of mostly comic, political and nonsense verse...lively and technically impressive...a vigorous addition to our fund of light verse.'

-Either Side The Horizon is Oliver’s latest collection of poetry, published by Titus Books, 2005.
+Either Side The Horizon was published by Titus Books, 2005.

 CD ROM King Hit recording features poems by Stephen Oliver and music by Matt Ottley.
 IP Digital [Interactive Publications] Brisbane, Australia.
 For more informaton go to the IP mini-site.